Term Life Insurance

 • Health of the Applicant / Insured – Health condition also plays a role in the premium price of life insurance.
 Here, those who are in better health will typically pay less.

-• Smoker / Non-Smoker Status of the Applicant – Smoking status is another of the primary factors in the price of life insurance.
-Those who are smokers can often end up paying two-to-three times more than those who are non-smokers.
+• Smoker / Non-Smoker Status of the Applicant – Smoking status is another primary factor in life insurance pricing.
+Those who are smokers can often end up paying two to three times more than those who are non-smokers.

-• Offering Insurance Company – Even with all factors being equal, the company that is offering the life insurance policy can play a role in the amount of its premium price.
-With that in mind, it can pay to shop around before choosing a term life insurance policy to purchase.
+• Offering Insurance Company – Even with all factors being equal, the company offering the life insurance policy can affect the premium amount.
+With that in mind, it can pay to shop around before purchasing a term life insurance policy.

 Should You Consider Term Life Coverage?